 The most regular ships departing from Tilbury are cruise lines with small and mid-szied vessels, including Regent Seven Seas and Fred.
 Olsen Cruises.

-Depending on the season, cruises from Tilbury could head to the Seine or Low Countries for Christmas markets of Honfleur and Rouen in France or Antwerp.
+Popular for Staycation Cruises, depending on the season, cruises from Tilbury could head to the Seine or Low Countries for Christmas markets of Honfleur and Rouen in France or Antwerp.
 Alternatively, head south west to catch the sun in Madeira and the Canaries.
 Year round however, cruises departing from Tilbury mostly head to northern Europe to explore the Baltic or Iceland.

 Getting to Tilbury is very easy by public transport or car.
 Both the train station and long-stay car parking are right by the terminal and just a quick bus ride to the ship, meaning you don’t need to carry your luggage around long distances.
 Short stay and drop offs for taxis, on the other hand are easily accessible directly outside the famous terminal building.